heartacker/vscode-git-graph/README.md

 ## Extension Settings

-Detailed information of all Git Graph settings is available [here](https://github.com/hansu/vscode-git-graph/wiki/Extension-Settings), including: descriptions, screenshots, default values and types.
+Detailed information of all Git Graph settings is available [here](https://github.com/hansu/vscode-git-graph/wiki/Extension-Settings), including: descriptions, screenshots, default values and types (not up to date).

 A summary of the Git Graph extension settings are:
 * **Commit Details View**: